davidkowalk/c_gradient_decent/docs/api_reference.md

 ### 2-Dimensional

-The 2-dimensional functions assume a function that takes a single double-input and output a single double input.
+The 2-dimensional functions assume a function that takes a single double-input and output a single double value.

 #### two_d_double_gradient_descend()

-Finds a local minimum in a function from a starting point
+Finds a local extreme in a function from a starting point

-**Returns:** *double* - x value where y is minimal.
+**Returns:** *double* - x value where y is extreme.

 Inputs: